Ohio Historic Preservation Tax Credit Program

 The Round 18 application period is now closed.

 The Ohio Historic Preservation Tax Credit Program provides a tax credit in order to leverage the private redevelopment of historic buildings.
 The program is highly competitive and receives applications bi-annually in March and September.

-Over the nine funding rounds, tax credits have been approved for 157 projects to rehabilitate 229 historic buildings in 34 different communities.
-The program is projected to leverage more $2 billion in private redevelopment funding and federal tax credits directly through the rehabilitation projects.
+Over the fifteen completed funding rounds, tax credits have been approved for 284 projects to rehabilitate 398 historic buildings in 52 different Ohio communities.
+The program is projected to leverage nearly $4.4 billion in private redevelopment funding and federal tax credits directly through the rehabilitation projects.

-Applications are now being accepted for the new Ohio Historic Preservation Tax Credit Pipeline Pilot Initiative.
-The Application form can be downloaded under 'Pipeline Pilot Initiative' in the left-hand menu above.
+Applications are being accepted for the Ohio Historic Preservation Tax Credit Pipeline Initiative.
+The application form can be downloaded under 'Pipeline Initiative' in the left-hand menu above.

-Applications will be accepted on an open-cycle and funded on a first-come, first-served basis, based on funding availability.
+Applications are accepted on an open-cycle and funded on a first-come, first-served basis, based on funding availability.
 Please see the application document for additional funding determination guidance.
-Prior to submitting an application, all applicants are required to discuss their project with both the Ohio Development Services Agency's Office of Redevelopment and the Ohio Historic Preservation Office.
-Please contact the Office of Redevelopment at firstname.lastname@example.org or (614) 995-2292 and the Ohio Historic Preservation Office at (614) 298-2000 for more information or to discuss a potential project.
+Prior to submitting an application, all applicants are required to discuss their project with program staff.
+Please contact the Lisa Brownell at firstname.lastname@example.org or (614) 298-2000 for more information or to discuss a potential project.